HLRichardson-Git/Gestalt/README.md

 For Production Use
 ------------------

-Gestalt is not considered to be production ready, until our 1.0 release.
+Gestalt is not considered to be production ready.

 For Testing and Development
 ---------------------------